jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.3.2 Target Device

 A target device is any device that may be controlled by the bus master, such as memory.
 When addressed, the target device drives the data bus on reads, or latches the data on the data bus for writes.
 Each target device must terminate its cycles.
 Control registers or other memory mapped resources must be mapped at least 512k higher than $0800 000 or at least 512k over the highest RAM address.
-When the target device is on the Local Bus card, it will be necessary to isolate the data bus on the Local Bus card with tristating buffers.
-This will prevent bus contention with the buffers on the AmigaPCI.

 ## 3.4 CPU Local Bus Signals